 It’s difficult to say who the earliest European was to spot our coastline from the deck of his sailing ship.
 Whoever that first European was, it is possible that there had already been significant changes our people had undergone, because of hemisphere-wide epidemics resulting from Columbus’ contact with native people on the east coast in 1492.
 Many foreign governments competed for several centuries to explore & map the surface of the earth, building vast empires by claiming “discovery rights” to all lands & resources they encountered which didn’t already have a strong, recognized European presence.

 In an epidemic, there is a significant number of the population affected.
 In a pandemic, all or nearly all of the population is affected.
 Beginning by at least the 1770’s there were a good number of direct contacts made between our people on the coast and the trade & exploration ships.
 Smallpox was one of several diseases transmitted during these visits.
-Our people had no resistance to these diseases, as we have all heard this, but no one can really understand the physical, social, cultural & political devastation that was the effect.
+Our people had no resistance to these diseases, we have all heard this, but I don’t know if any of us can really understand the physical, social, cultural & political devastation that was the effect.
 It is estimated that during each of the major pandemic episodes, from 75% to 90% of the population was killed.
-In some localized areas, entire large villages disappeared.
+In some localized areas, whole large villages disappeared.

 The first overland journey into our country was the Lewis & Clark Expedition in 1805.
 They made many notes on the locations of major villages along the lower Columbia River, their populations and other information.
 They noted that there were villages that had been totally de-populated by disease.
 The houses were left standing, with the people’s bodies scattered about.
 No one was even left to bury the dead.
 It’s hard to relate to a disease carrying people off that quickly, but a tribal ancestor Hoxie Simmons made comments that were recorded that told the story.
 He said that the people would begin to feel ill, and would go into the sweathouse to try to break the fever.
 Then, as was the custom, they would go jump in the river to cool off.
 The disease moved so quickly, that he said many did not even make it back from the river.